Tummy Tuck Surgery

 What are the scars associated with abdominoplasty?

-The aim of scar placement is to hide them in common swimwear.
+The aim of scar placement is to hide them inside the lines of common swimwear.
 Generally, the incisions are placed low enough to be concealed even in underwear.
-If there is a large resection of skin, then there will need to be an incision (and scar) around the belly button.
+If there is a large resection of skin, there will need to be an incision (and scar) around the belly button.
 There are several techniques that plastic surgeons utilize to reduce scar exposure of the belly button.
-Dr. Neavin takes great pride in tis particular part of the operation and has his own technique to minimize scar visibility and create an attractive, slight depression to accentuate the center of the abdomen.
-All scars go through phases.
-Usually by months they will start to fade.
-Darker skinned individuals may scar poorer than light skinned people.
-Dr. Neavin will discuss with you his thoughts on scarring based on your skin and scar history.
+Dr. Neavin takes great pride in this particular part of the operation and has his own technique to minimize scar visibility and create an attractive, slight depression to accentuate the center of the abdomen.
+All scars go through phases and begin to fade within months after your procedure.
+Darker-skinned individuals may have more visible scarring than people with fairer skin.
+Dr. Neavin will discuss with you his thoughts on scarring based on the current condition of your skin and your scar history.

 A tummy tuck is a surgical procedure that yields dramatic body contouring results.
 Schedule your consultation with Dr. Neavin today at 310‑858‑8811 or text 323‑975‑1287 and find out if a tummy tuck is a good option for you.